-Living on the breadline in Switzerland
+Why living on the breadline is especially hard in Switzerland

 This can be particularly problematic in Switzerland where people are often faced with unexpected high expenses.
 Dentists and opticians are, for example, not covered by health insurance.
 Glasses, hearing aids and certain drugs all have to be paid for by patients.

-Take health insurances, for example.
-With constantly rising health insurance premiums for the compulsory basic insurance, the poor are forced to co-finance benefits they could do without.
-Following a popular vote, the basic insurance now covers homeopathy and alternative treatments such as acupuncture, traditional Chinese massages and other wellness treatments.
-The costs for fixing complications after plastic surgery are also covered.
-More and more hospitals only have single rooms or a maximum of two beds, instead of offering cheaper rooms with several beds.

-Another problem is housing.
-The Swiss are big investors in real estate but much of it is luxury accommodation, making it almost impossible to find something more modest or cheaply priced.
-In Switzerland, five people are not allowed to live in a two-room apartment - this is regarded as over-exploitation.
-Switzerland doesn’t have trailer parks like in the US.
-Housing costs are probably the highest expenses for the lower and middle classes.

-What is it really like to live on the breadline in Switzerland?
-I tried it for one month.
-Read about my experience:
+What is it really like to live on the minimum subsistence level in Switzerland?
+I tried it for one month:

 Minimum subsistence level in Switzerland